Illuminati (game): Reception

 In the December 1983 edition of Dragon, Michael Lowrey believed that Steve Jackson Games had "a definite potential classic here, and one which, properly marketed, could appeal to folks who will never play a wargame in their lives".
 However Lowrey thought the two expansion sets were overly expensive, and advised consumers to see how they liked the basic game before buying the expansion sets.
+Ten years later, Allen Varney called it "a brilliant card-and-token game."
+He concluded, "Ingenious and satirical, the Illuminati game fosters good-humored paranoia and dramatic struggles."

-In Space Gamer No. 68, Dave Nalle concurred about the first two expansion sets: "These are excellent but high-priced expansions to a good and popular game.
+In Space Gamer No. 68, Dave Nalle thought that the two expansions sets "are excellent but high-priced expansions to a good and popular game.
 Before buying them and shelling out [the cash], you will probably want to pause to consider how much you will be using them, and as long as you play fairly frequently, the price may be worth the use you'll get."

-Several issues later, in The Space Gamer No. 76, Kevin Ross gave the Illuminati Expansion Set 3 a positive review, saying, "If you want some great new wrinkles for your Illuminati game, you definitely need this supplement.
+Several issues later, Kevin Ross gave the Illuminati Expansion Set 3 a positive review, saying, "If you want some great new wrinkles for your Illuminati game, you definitely need this supplement.
 The rules make for a longer but much more enjoyable game.
 And don't let the lack of a Pocket Box or the thinness of the package fool you.
 There's a lot here for [the price]."